-SILEO® (dexmedetomidine oromucosal gel) is the first and only FDA-approved treatment for canine noise aversion.
+SILEO® (dexmedetomidine oromucosal gel) is the first FDA-approved treatment for canine noise aversion.
 SILEO is designed for easy, at-home administration by the pet owner.

 As with any new medication, it is important that the dog owner receives hands-on training on how to administer the treatment.

 Review the dosing administration instructions to: